 Today, all big brands are using QR codes for all sorts of purposes including marketing, advertising, sales, business development, product authentication, and customer service.
 For example, in fashion QR codes are widely used by brands like Chanel, Gucci, Farfetch; in the luxury goods industry QR codes are brilliantly utilized by Ferrari, Moet & Chandon, and GIA.
-QR codes can also be found in other industries, such as healthcare, media and publishing, business services, and hospitality to name a few.

-To get inspired, explore the success stories of brands in more than 15 industries and learn how to create successful QR code campaigns from the best, or keep reading to see the examples from some of the companies below:
+To get inspired, explore the success stories of brands in more than 15 industries and learn how to create successful QR code campaigns from the best, and keep reading to see the examples from some of the companies below:

 Tod's leather and luxury goods company from Italy has a QR code that leads to their WeChat so clients can get exclusive attention with two-way communication with their brand.
 Even more, they offer promotions, deals, content, insights, and sales for scanning the code and becoming a part of their WeChat list.